 - Peace and Quiet – Living on the top floors means you are further away from noise pollution from the street below.

 - Less Susceptible to pests – Apartments on the top floors have a far lower chance of pest infestations.
 This includes not just extreme infestations like rats and termites but also more common intrusions like flying insects.

-- More Natural Light – Being high up means you have a better chance of getting lots of natural light, and this removes the need for more artificial lighting, which will save you on energy costs.
+- More Natural Light – Being high up means you have a better chance of getting lots of natural light, which removes the need for more artificial lighting, saving you energy costs.

 - More Expensive – Top floor apartments cost significantly more than lower levels, which is the price of having so many desirable traits.